Love and Kisses from Brotherhood of Man: Background

-The album was released in April 1976 on Pye Records and featured the singles "Kiss Me Kiss Your Baby" and "Save Your Kisses for Me".
+The album featured the singles "Kiss Me Kiss Your Baby" and "Save Your Kisses for Me".
 Album track "Be My Loving Baby" was released as a single in Belgium and France in 1975.
 In the US, "Sweet Lady from Georgia" was released as the follow-up to "Save Your Kisses for Me".
 This was the only country to release a follow-up from this album.

-Somewhat curiously, the UK version of this album contained the same cover photo as had been on their first album, released two years previously.
+Somewhat curiously, the album contained the same cover photo as had been on their first album, released a year previously.

 Love and Kisses from Brotherhood of Man was released on compact disc for the first time in May 2009.
 This was in a double-pack with Good Things Happening.